ddbGit/test/README.md

 testME

-More to by me come
+Morest to by me come

-and we're still waiting
+and were still waiting

 wells what are you waiting for?

-waiting for you...
+waiting for you... by the way

 my car by me to be fixed